oversword/super-small-state-machine/README.md

 Execute a node in the process, return an action.

-Executes the node in the process at the state's current path and returns it's action.
+Executes the node in the process at the state's current path and returns its action.

 If the node is not executable it will be returned as the action.